cqkh42/blog/_posts/2021-05-12-newsletters-and-mailing-lists.md

 description: A collection of resources to help you keep up to date.
 title: Newsletters And Mailing Lists
 categories: [learning]
+comments: true
 ---

 # Newsletters and Mailing Lists

 Keeping up to date in the world of technology can be hard.

-I know a lot of people rely on twitter for their latest updates and information, but I like to keep it old school; relying mailing on emails (and reddit, lots of reddit).
+A lot of people rely on twitter for their latest updates and information, but I like to keep it old school; relying mailing on emails (and reddit, lots of reddit).
 These resources, coupled with Chrome's [Reading List](https://support.google.com/chrome/answer/7343019?co=GENIE.Platform%3DiOS&hl=en)